-Looking for an allergy-friendly, kosher-for-Passover dessert that's dairy-free, nut-free, margarine-free, and so delicious you'll actually want to put it into your year-round rotation?
+Looking for an allergy-friendly, kosher-for-Passover dessert that's dairy-free, nut-free, margarine-free, and so delicious you'll actually want to make it year-round?
 This luscious flourless chocolate cake definitely fills the bill.
-Best of all, it's easy to make -- the eggs don't need separating or whipping, and the recipe is easy to mix by hand, without special equipment.
-Because cocoa powder stands in for matzo cake meal, it's naturally gluten-free, and intensely chocolatey (but not too sweet).
-You can serve it solo, or dress it up with fresh berries or fruit, sorbet, or -- if you're serving a dairy meal -- whipped cream or ice cream.
+Best of all, it's easy to make: The eggs don't need separating or whipping, and the recipe is easy to mix by hand, without special equipment.
+Because cocoa powder stands in for matzo cake meal, the cake is naturally gluten-free—and intensely chocolatey (but not too sweet).
+You can serve it solo or dress it up with fresh berries or fruit, sorbet, or whipped cream or ice cream for a dairy meal.

 - 1 cup/6 ounces dark or bittersweet chocolate chips (or chopped chocolate)

 - 1/2 cup grapeseed oil (or olive oil or other neutral oil)

 - Optional: 1 tablespoon brewed coffee